>

 Calculation of evotranspiration

-There are various methods and software to estimate the water needs of a plant, more or less precisely.
-However, irrigation needs can be estimated in a simplified way by first measuring the evaporation rate of the area using an evaporation pan, Ebac.
+Various methods and software programs exist for estimating a plant's water requirements, with varying degrees of accuracy.
+However, a simplified way to estimate irrigation needs is by first measuring the evaporation rate of the area using an evaporation tray, Ebac.

 Then a correction coefficient of 0.66 is applied to the evaporation rate obtained to obtain the potential evapotranspiration rate of a plant cover.

-To best take into account the stage of development of the plant cover in question, divide the correction coefficient by 2 (i.e. 0.66 /2=0.33) and multiply it by (1+C), where C, is the fraction of soil covered by plants (0 if sowing, 1 if the soil is completely covered).
+To best take into account the stage of development of the plant cover in question, the correction coefficient must be divided by 2 (i.e. 0.66 /2=0.33) and multiplied by (1+C), where C is the fraction of the soil covered by plants (0 if sowing, 1 if the soil is totally covered).

 This gives the formula I = (0.33 x (1+C) x Ebac

-Ebac = the rate of evaporation measured in the tank for 24 h
+Ebac = Evaporation rate measured in the tank over 24 hours;